-10. Intangible assets
+9. Intangible assets

 Oil & Gas exploration assets (restated)

-Cost and net book value
+£'000

-Acquired in 2007 (Note 11) 6,309
+Cost and net book value at

-At 30 September 2007 and 2008 6,309
+30 September 2007, 2008 and 2009 6,309

-The Oil & Gas assets comprise two State of Utah oil shale leases covering approximately 2,918 acres and estimated to contain inferred mineral resource levels of 230 million barrels of oil in the Green River shale formation.
+The intangible asset comprises two State of Utah oil shale leases covering approximately 2,918 acres and estimated to contain inferred mineral resource levels of 230 million barrels of oil in the Green River shale formation.
 The claim areas, and the Group's interest in them is: